Felix Berardo Scholarship Award for Mentoring

 - Attach a note, signed by the nominee, indicating his/her willingness to be nominated, except if the mentor is deceased.
 Deceased mentors are eligible for posthumous nomination, although (if selected) the stipend is not disbursed.

-- Berardo Award Committee members may not nominate a mentor nor be eligible as an award winner during their terms of service.
+- Berardo Award Committee members may not nominate a mentor nor be eligible as an award recipient during their terms of service.

 Should circumstances disclose a confidential situation, the application must provide the details; however, information is kept private.
-For example, if a mentee has a life-threatening illness and the mentor made it possible through independent study for the mentee to cojmplete a smester from a hospital bed, he/she might not want it made public.
+For example, if a mentee has a life-threatening illness and the mentor made it possible through independent study for the mentee to complete a semester from a hospital bed, he/she might not want it made public.

 - May 1: Application deadline.
-Email all materials to Bethany Cox.
+Email all materials to Maddie Hansen.

-- July 31: The winner will be notified by this date.
+- July 31: The recipient will be notified by this date.

 Find the award nomination form here.